Embroidermodder/Embroidermodder/README.md

     python3 -m pip install embroidermodder

-will install the most up-to date released version, on Windows this is
+will install the most up-to date released version.

-    py -m pip install embroidermodder

 Currently this is the 2.0-alpha, which will have a build code of some kind.

 ### Mobile